DepriFromEarth/hdd-survival-guide/README.md

 This will defrag the entire drive.

-- XFS (theefilesystemm I suggest using )
+- XFS (the filesystemm I suggest using )

 To check if we are using XFS type this into a terminal.